 Despite all of this, she doesn't watch Star Trek.
 Or even Star Wars.

-Born in 1981, Estonia, Katrin arrived at Car Talk Plaza after a variety of offbeat careers, including working for the Ministry of Justice for the Republic of Estonia, Wizzard Software and One Economy.
-Today, though, she's downright domestic, living in Portland, OR, with family that includes one or more dogs at any given time.
+Katrin arrived at Car Talk Plaza after a variety of offbeat careers, including working for the Ministry of Justice for the Republic of Estonia, Wizzard Software and One Economy.
+Today, though, she's downright domestic, living in Portland, OR, with one or more dogs at any given time.

 Without Katrin, the Car Talk web site would be running on a Tandy TRS-80 computer, only one user could connect at a time, and you'd have to bring your own cassettes.
 With her, our cloud-based site uses the latest technology, Drupal content management system, and speeds along like a Jaguar XJ-12.
 And whenever a wrench gets thrown into our Car Talk cloud, she's diving into the code in minutes, ripping it apart and coming out holding the guilty party.

-When she's not building the next great Car Talk web feature, Katrin's busy knitting, cycling, or taking one of far-too-many courses towards her Social Science degree.
+When she's not building the next great Car Talk web feature, Katrin's busy knitting, cycling, hiking or climbing yet another mountain.

 Fun facts about Katrin?